not-fl3/miniquad/README.md

 Miniquad aims to provide a graphics abstraction that works the same way on any platform with a GPU, being as light weight as possible while covering as many machines as possible.

-## Supported platforms
+## Supported Platforms

-* Windows, OpenGL 3
+* Windows, OpenGL 3;
-* Linux, OpenGL 3
+* Linux, OpenGL 3;
-* macOS, OpenGL 3
+* macOS, OpenGL 3;
-* iOS, GLES 3
+* iOS, GLES 3;
-* WASM, WebGl1 - tested on iOS safari, ff, chrome
+* WASM, WebGL 1 - tested on iOS Safari, Firefox, Chrome;
-* Android, GLES3
+* Android, GLES 3.

-## Not supported, but desirable platforms
+## Not Supported, but Desirable Platforms

-* Android, GLES2 - work in progress.
+* Android, GLES 2 - work in progress.
 * Metal.
-For both MacOs and iOS metal rendering backend next to opengl one is highly desirable.
-But I just dont have any MacOs capable hardware to start working on it :/
+For both macOS and iOS metal rendering backend next to opengl one is highly desirable.
+But I just dont have any macOS capable hardware to start working on it :/

 ## Examples